vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 - updating order status after successful payment,
 - updating status based on asynchronous messages (webhook).

-Depending on the platform, you'll either to create one or both of the following:
+Depending on the platform, you'll either have to create one or both of the following:

 - an integration for Server Middleware in Vue Storefront to communicate with PSP and the e-commerce platform,
 - or an extension for an e-commerce platform, e.g., Magento2 Plugin in PHP.